Stay in an authentic

 Whitecourt ISGA Tourism Association is located on Treaty 6 territory at Little McLeod Lake in Carson-Pegasus Provincial Park, near Whitecourt, Alberta.

 (The Nakota’s called it Xora Mne Washtae, translated Good Fish Lake.
-Carson-Pegasus is a misnomer)

 Private transportation is recommended.